Senators reach final bipartisan agreement on a gun safety bill

 However, it also includes a new section to allow people who are restricted from gun access under the legislation to have their gun rights restored if their record remains clean for five years.

-The legislation also includes incentives for states to create so-called red flag laws that would allow law enforcement or other entities to petition a court to remove guns from a person deemed to be a threat to themselves or others.
-The money is structured as a crisis intervention grant that can apply to red flag laws but also to states that add mental health courts and drug courts.
+The legislation also includes $750 million in grants meant to encourage states to create so-called red flag laws that would allow law enforcement or other entities to petition a court to remove guns from a person deemed to be a threat to themselves or others.
+The money is structured as a flexible crisis intervention grant that can apply to red flag laws but also to states that add mental health courts and drug courts.

 Republicans had insisted that public safety grants be available to all states, not just the ones that pass red flag laws and Murphy, the lead Democratic negotiator, said those funds would be available for some other court-based interventions.